Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Eyezy Features

-Eyezy’s Social Spotlight gives you unrestricted access to your kid’s social messengers and lets you monitor their conversations.
+Eyezy’s Social Spotlight gives you unrestricted access to your kid’s social messengers and text messages, and it lets you monitor their conversations.
 It’s a feature that many competitors don’t include (I’ve only ever seen it in mSpy), but I had mixed results with it in my tests.
-Eyezy claims it can monitor 13 different messaging apps, but it didn’t work with every messaging app I tested it with.
+Eyezy monitors 13 different messaging apps, including:

 Text Messages